Giants rally on Yastrzemski’s 2nd HR, walk off with 7-6 win

 SAN FRANCISCO (AP) — Mike Yastrzemski homered twice, the second a towering solo shot into McCovey Cove in the ninth inning, lifting the San Francisco Giants past the San Diego Padres 7-6 on Wednesday night.

-Donovan Solano had a three-run home run in the eighth and Alex Dickerson also went deep as the Giants rallied to beat the Padres, who entered the the game tied for the best record in baseball.
+Donovan Solano had a three-run home run in the eighth and Alex Dickerson also went deep as the Giants rallied to beat the Padres, who entered the game tied for the best record in baseball.

+“Our players have actually talked about it … this team is full of fighters,” San Francisco manager Gabe Kapler said.
+“These are their words and I believe them when they talk.
+They demonstrated that they can back those words up tonight.”

+It took a big lift from the Giants bullpen after starter Johnny Cueto was knocked out of the game in the fourth.

 The Giants trailed 6-3 with two outs in the eighth before rallying.